codebug-us/html-style-guide/README.md

       ``` HTML
         <div id='parent'>
         <p id='child'>
-          This text is indented properly, but the paragraph tag should be indented
+          This text is indented inside the paragraph tag, but the whole paragraph element needs
-          to the right once inside of the div tag.
+          to be indented within the div tag.
 See the "Good" example above for the
           proper indentation.
         </p>
         </div>